pereznetworks/Library-Manager/README.md

           need build these from books in the database also need exclude books already loaned out

-        DONE with R in db C.R.U.D. ops
+        DONE with C.R.U in db C.R.U.D. ops no requirement in Library Manager for D ops in

   [back to Content Menu](#contents)